Jesu, Joy of Man's Desiring: Background

+Structure and scoring

-Bach scored the chorale movements (6 and 10) from Herz und Mund und Tat und Leben for choir, trumpet, violin, optionally oboe, viola, and basso continuo.
+Herz und Mund und Tat und Leben has ten movements and is in two parts, with the chorale concluding each part.
+Bach scored it for choir, trumpet, violin, and basso continuo, with optional parts for oboe and viola.

 Instrumental arrangements

-The music's wide popularity has led to numerous arrangements and transcriptions, such as for the classical guitar and, in Wendy Carlos' album Switched-On Bach, on the Moog synthesizer.
-According to The New Oxford Companion to Music, the best-known transcription for piano is by Dame Myra Hess.
+The music's wide popularity has led to numerous arrangements and transcriptions, such as for the classical guitar and, on Wendy Carlos' album Switched-On Bach, the Moog synthesizer.
+According to The New Oxford Companion to Music, the best-known transcriptions for piano are those by Hess.

 Text

 English text

 The following is a version with words attributed to the poet laureate Robert Bridges.
 It is not a translation of the stanzas used within Bach's original version, but is inspired by stanzas of the same hymn that Bach had drawn upon: "Jesu, meiner Seelen Wonne", the lyrics of which were written in 1661 by Martin Janus (or Jahn), and which was sung to Johann Schop's 1642 "Werde munter, mein Gemüte" hymn tune.